kimroen/ember-cli-document-title/README.md

 # Sane Document Title
 This addon adds sane document.title integration to your ember app.

-All does is include [this gist by @machty](https://gist.github.com/machty/8413411) to your application.
+All it does is include [this gist by @machty](https://gist.github.com/machty/8413411) to your application.

 ## Install
 Install by running